How to Start an LLC in Hawaii? (Formation in 10 Easy Steps)

 3. Select a Registered Agent (Mandatory)

-A registered agent in Hawaii is a person or business entity that agrees to receive legal notices and service of process on behalf of your LLC.
+A registered agent is required to receive legal documents on behalf of your LLC.
+The agent must:

 Before that, your Hawaii's registered agent must sign a contentment statement that they will be your agent during the time that you are registered with Hawaii.